 - SEC Trading Suspensions.
 The SEC has the power to suspend trading in any stock for up to 10 days if, in the SEC’s opinion, it is in the public interest and will protect investors.
 This can occur if it appears to the SEC that there is a lack of current and accurate information concerning the company and its stock.
 Before investing, determine whether a company’s stock has been the subject of a SEC trading suspension.
 You can find information about trading suspensions on the SEC’s website.

 - Stock Promotions (including email, text messages, and social media sites recommending a stock).
 Carefully consider whether a company’s stock seems to be more heavily promoted than its products or services.
 Microcap stocks are particularly vulnerable to “pump-and-dump” schemes.
 These can occur when paid promoters or company insiders make false and misleading statements to create a buying frenzy and then quickly sell their shares before the hype ends.
 After the promoters profit from their sales, the stock price typically drops and investors lose money.
+The system on which the OTC stock is quoted may flag information about recent stock promotions.
+See, e.g., http://www.otcmarkets.com.

 - Unexplained increases or decreases in stock price or trading volume.
 Carefully consider whether you should invest in a company’s stock if the historical price or trading volume of the stock shows dramatic increases or decreases for no apparent reason, as this may suggest manipulation.